-The first gap is the relative lack of knowledge regarding characteristics of long-term learning about complex systems across science topics.
-Knowing how such long-term learning takes place enables developing appropriate supports for learning, generalization, and consolidation over longer periods of time, or “making learning durable”.
-Understanding how long-term modeling of complex systems interacts with science learning would significantly advance the domain of learning about complex systems in science.
-Research into long-term science learning is scarce in science education, and only one research investigated systems thinking (Snapir et al., 2017), and none were found regarding model-based learning.
-Building upon this research, the project looks into not only students’ systems thinking, but also their science concepts and modeling practices.
-The ISF’s recent change of policy, which enables five years of research, presents a tremendous opportunity to ameliorate this state of affairs and has been a significant motivation to forming this research program.
-The specific topic of learning – learning about systems and modeling – presents another unique opportunity, as the two constructs are content-general, thus enabling repeated testing and comparison of the same knowledge over extended time periods and contributing to the study of learning over longer time-periods in general.
-In Israel, learning through a complex systems approach is not yet part of normative learning materials, presenting another excellent reason for conducting the research in Israel: the starting point of most of the students will be similar and independent of previous learning.
-Understanding such long-term effects on the very process of learning could support designing for learning across the years and decisions regarding appropriate frameworks to employ in helping students develop more sophisticated views.
-More specifically, to the best of our knowledge, classroom learning of complex systems has not been studied for a variety of topics and extended durations; nor has modeling-based learning; so that these more specific topics would be advanced as well.
+Whereas the grant permitted us to establish a systems approach to learning, it could not address the longer-term impacts on science education and knowledge retention, which is critical to gauge the approach’s success.
+Thus, the first gap is the relative lack of knowledge about the characteristics of long-term learning about complex systems across science topics.
+Understanding learning over longer terms will enable us to develop supports for learning, generalization, and consolidation to make learning durable.
+Understanding how modeling of complex systems interacts with science learning over a long term would significantly advance learning about complex systems in science.
+Research into long-term science learning is scarce in science education.
+We found one study investigating systems thinking (Snapir et al., 2017) and none about model-based learning.
+The ISF’s recent change of policy that enables five years of research funding presents a tremendous opportunity to ameliorate this situation and is a significant motivation for forming this research program.

+Our proposal builds upon the results and questions discovered in our existing research grant.
+We will examine not only student systems thinking but their science concepts and modeling practices.
+The specific learning topic, systems and modeling, presents another unique opportunity.
+The two constructs are content-general, enabling repeated testing and comparing knowledge over extended periods.
+The proposal will thus contribute to the study of learning over longer periods in general.
+Learning through a complex systems approach in Israel is not yet part of normative learning materials.
+The lack of complex systems teaching is an excellent reason for conducting the research in Israel: the starting point of most of the students will be similar and independent of previous learning.
+Understanding the long-term effects facilitated by our proposal may support the multi-year design of learning and decisions regarding appropriate frameworks for helping students develop more sophisticated views.
+More specifically, to the best of our knowledge, classroom learning of complex systems has not been studied for various topics and extended durations, nor has modeling-based learning, so these more specific topics would also be advanced.

-The second gap is fragmentation problems in science learning when each topic is taught separately with relatively few connections across concepts related to different phenomena or systems.
-This issue of fragmentation has been related to lower transfer of learning across science topics (Bybee, 2014).
-The proposal continues the development of the Much.Matter.in.Motion conceptual framework, meant to unify the learning of systems in science in ways that help see the common principles between them, as described in the preliminary results and that has shown promising results.
-The proposed research advances a unified conceptual framework for learning about systems in chemistry and physics that was described above.
-It goes beyond the ongoing project in two ways.
-On one hand, the focus shifts from individual learning units to a more comprehensive approach to by using this framework across topics and years.
-The significance of this research is in advancing science education by offering simpler and more powerful representations that are easier to comprehend and which engage students in deeper mechanistic reasoning.
-The research will further extend the framework to additional science topics: liquids and solids, phase change, and the solar system, to test its theoretical applicability as a framework to the full range of chemistry and physics systems learned in middle school science.
-The proposed research advances the design of new platforms for advancing CT in the context of science education, which can be easily incorporated into science classes, mutually enhancing the learning of science and computation.
+The second gap is fragmentation in science learning when each topic is taught separately with few connections across concepts between different phenomena or systems.
+This fragmentation is related to the lower transfer of learning across science topics (Bybee, 2014).
+Our proposal continues the development of the Much.Matter.in.Motion conceptual framework to unify the learning of systems in science to identify common principles which have shown promising results, as described in Preliminary Results.
+Our proposed research advances a unified conceptual framework for learning about systems in chemistry and physics that goes beyond the ongoing project in two ways.
+It shifts the focus from individual learning units to a more comprehensive approach using this framework across topics and years.

+Further, the research will extend the MMM framework to new science topics: liquids and solids, phase change, and the solar system.
+This extension will permit us to test the applicability of our framework to the full range of chemistry and physics systems learned in middle school science.
+The proposed research advances the design of new platforms for advancing CT in science education, which can be easily incorporated into science classes, enhancing the learning of science and computation.
+The significance of our research is in advancing science education by offering simpler and more powerful representations that ease comprehension and engage students in deeper mechanistic reasoning.

-The research project has two main objectives:
+Our proposal has two main objectives: